hazelcast/hazelcast-simulator/README.md

 ### Stopping a Test

-By default a Simulator test will run for a given amount of time using the duration property.
+By default a Simulator test will run for a given amount of time using the duration property from the `tests.yaml` file.
 Please see the following example:

 ```
-coordinator --duration 5m test.properties
+- name: my_test_suite
+  duration: 300s
 ```

-In this example, the test will run for five minutes.
+In this example, all tests in this suite will run for five minutes each.
 In some cases you need more control over when to stop.
 Currently there are the following options available:

 - **Configuring the number of iterations**:
   The number of iterations can be specified using the test properties:

    ```
-   class=example.MyTest
-   iterations=1000000
+    test:
+    - class: example.MyTest
+      iterations: 1000000
    ```

   In this case the test will run for 1000k iterations.